OriginProtocol/origin/origin-cron/README.md

 # origin-cron

 A framework for scheduling recurring jobs, based on the [Bull](https://github.com/OptimalBits/bull) queueing system and Redis.
-Each job runs as a separate process
+Each job runs as a separate process.

 ## Adding a new job
 Steps: